How can I get cheaper family health insurance?

 We’ll do the rest and find you the best policy at the best price.

-While there’s a lot it will cover, there’re a few areas that are usually excluded.
-Most policies will not cover:
+While there’s a lot family health insurance will cover, a few things tend to be excluded.
+Most policies won't cover:

 - Experimental treatments that haven’t been proven to work